adamsilver/maintainablecss.com-jekyll/_chapters/07-module.md

 ## Identifying a module from the visual design

-Examples coming soon.
+Coming soon.

 ## Example: Shopping basket

-	.m-basket {}
+	.basket {}

-	.m-basket-title {}
+	.basket-title {}

-	.m-basket-item {}
+	.basket-item {}

-	.m-basket-removeButton {}
+	.basket-removeButton {}

 Now let's say that we now had a mini basket throughout the checkout process.
 So there was a basket on the checkout and it looked different and was a cut down summary version&mdash;for exmaple there was no remove button.
 We have lot's of options.
-It could be known as `m-orderSummary` or it might be `m-basketSummary` or `m-miniBasket`.
+It could be known as `orderSummary` or it might be `basketSummary` or `miniBasket`.

 All of these names are semantic, all of these names are module friendly and unique.
 So pick whatever you prefer after you have given it some thought.

-On a project I was recently on we ended up with `m-orderSummary`.
+On a project I was recently on we ended up with `orderSummary`.

-	.m-orderSummary {}
+	.orderSummary {}

-	.m-orderSummary-title {}
+	.orderSummary-title {}